PSRCode/lava-script/README.rst

  * PUB_KEY - A plain-text string containing the ssh public key(s) you wish to use to connect to the device over ssh
  * IRC_NICK - An IRC nickname to notify when ready (Debian only)
  * IRC_SERVER - The IRC server to use (Debian only)
+ * NOTIFY_URL - Url to notify when ready
  * testdef - The test definition (distrbution specific)

   * **hacking-session-debian.yaml** - run the hacking session on a Debian